NickLeko/icu-code-blue-early-warning/README.md

 - **eICU Collaborative Research Database v2.0**
 - Accessed via **Google BigQuery** (PhysioNet credentialed access required)
 - No patient-level data is redistributed in this repository
+-
+> **Data access:**
+> This project uses the eICU-CRD v2.0 dataset from PhysioNet.
+Data are *not* included in this repo; users must obtain access independently under the PhysioNet Data Use Agreement.
+See `CITATION.md` for details.

 ---